 Certification and Licensure

-All CNAs, regardless of state of residence, must be licensed in order to work.
-To become certified, students must first complete a state-approved education program, where they learn the basic principles of nursing and participate in supervised clinical work.
+All CNAs, regardless of the state of residence, must be licensed in order to work.
+To become certified, applicants must first complete a state-approved education program where they learn the basic principles of nursing and participate in supervised clinical work.

 CNA certification must be renewed every two years, which includes paying a fee.
 Since licensure varies by state, learners should contact local state licensing boards for more information.
 States usually make it easy to transfer CNA licensure from one state to another.

 After obtaining CNA certification, some students earn additional credentials for specialized work.
 For example, they might earn the geriatric nursing assistant (GNA) certification, which requires passing the geriatric nursing exam.
 Similarly, to become a certified medicine aide (CMA), a student must complete a 60-hour medicine aide course taught through a community college.
 There is no fee for GNA or CMA certification.

 What Can I Do with a CNA Certification?

 Graduates of online CNA programs qualify for careers as nursing assistants, nursing aides, and home health and personal care aides.
 Distance learners experience the same employment opportunities as on-campus students.

 Nursing assistants administer basic patient care and assist with daily personal care tasks.
 They work at hospitals and long-term care and rehabilitation facilities.
 Nursing aides perform transport and cleaning duties, such as helping patients in wheelchairs and changing linens.
 These professionals find employment primarily in hospitals, but also with ambulatory health services.

 Home health and personal care aides provide nursing assistant services to people with chronic illness, cognitive impairment, and physical disabilities.
 These aides often work at a patient's home and in group care communities.
 They also help people with disabilities get to work and interact with others.

 Career Advancement Options for CNAs